 According to a survey conducted by “Hubspot” colours such as green and red can drive more traffic to the website.

 Studies have shown that in term of conversion, the red colour was higher with about 21%.
 This figure is quite reasonable, considering that the red colour attracts more attention.
-More information about using colors in marketing.
+More information about using colors in web design.

 The design location

 What kind of conversion can we talk about if users cannot find the action button?

 When deciding on the location of the Call-to-Action, use one of these two approaches:

 - At the top of the page (users do not need to scroll through it)

 - At the bottom of the page (users will scroll through it)

 If you have a long sentence, then place a call to action at the bottom of the page.